-TITLE REFERENCE CERTIFICATIONS 1 Certification of No Conflict of LACC 2.180 Certifies Compliance? ☐ Yes ☐ No 2 Interest Familiarity with the County Lobbyist Ordinance Certification LACC 2.160 Certifies Compliance?
+TITLE REFERENCE CERTIFICATIONS 1 Certification of No Conflict of Interest LACC 2.180 Certifies Compliance?
+2 Familiarity with the County Lobbyist Ordinance Certification LACC 2.160 Certifies Compliance?
 3 Zero Tolerance Policy on Human Trafficking Certification Motion Certifies Compliance?
 4 Compliance with Fair Chance Employment Hiring Practices Certification Board Policy 5.250 Certifies Compliance?
-Charitable Contributions Certification Enter the California Registry of Charitable Trusts "CT" number and upload a copy of firm's Pagerd Deligy Check the Certification below that is applicable to your company.
+5 Charitable Contributions Certification Enter the California Registry of Charitable Trusts "CT" number and upload a copy of firm's most recent filing with the Registry of Charitable Trusts as required by Title 11 California Code of Regulations, sections 300-301 and Government Code sections 12585-12586 (if applicable) Board Policy 5.065 Check the Certification below that is applicable to your company.
 Proposer or Contractor has examined its activities and determined that it does not now receive or raise charitable contributions regulated under California's Supervision of Trustees and Fundraisers for Charitable Purposes Act.
-If Proposer engages in activities subjecting it to those laws during the term of a County contract, it will timely comply with them and provide County a copy of its initial registration with 5 most recent filing with the Registry of Charitable Trusts as required by Title 11 California Code of Regulations, sections Board Policy 5.065 the California State Attorney General's Registry of Charitable Trusts when filed.
-300-301 and Government Code sections 12585-12586 (if applicable) Click or tap here to enter text. □ Proposer or Contractor is registered with the California Registry of Charitable Trusts under the CT number listed in this document and is in compliance with its registration and reporting requirements under California law.
+If Proposer engages in activities subjecting it to those laws during the term of a County contract, it will timely comply with them and provide County a copy of its initial registration with the California State Attorney General's Registry of Charitable Trusts when filed.
+OR Proposer or Contractor is registered with the California Registry of Charitable Trusts under the CT number listed in this document and is in compliance with its registration and 6 Click or tap here to enter text.
+Attestation of Willingness to Consider GAIN/START Participants Board Policy 5.050 reporting requirements under California law.
 Attached is a copy of its most recent filing with the Registry of Charitable Trusts.
-Attestation of Willingness to Certifies Compliance?
-6 Consider GAIN/START Participants Board Policy 5.050 Willing to provide GAIN/START participants access to employee mentoring program?
-Yes No N/A-program not available Certifies Compliance?
-7 Contractor Employee Jury Service Program Certification Form & Application for Exception LACC 2.203 Yes No If No, identify exemption: My business does not meet the definition of "contractor," as defined in the Program.
+Certifies Compliance? ☐ Yes ☐ No Willing to provide GAIN/START participants access to employee mentoring program?
+7 Contractor Employee Jury Service Program Certification Form & Application for Exception LACC 2.203 Yes No N/A-program not available Certifies Compliance?
+Yes No If No, identify exemption: My business does not meet the definition of "contractor," as defined in the Program.
 My business is a small business as defined in the Program.
-My business is subject to a Collective Bargaining Agreement (attach agreement) that expressly provides that it supersedes all provisions of the Program 8 Certification of Compliance with the County's Defaulted Property LACC 2.206 Certifies Compliance?
-Yes No If No, identify exemption: Tax Reduction Program Click or tap here to enter text.
+My business is subject to a Collective Bargaining Agreement (attach agreement) that expressly provides that it supersedes all provisions of the Program 8 Certification of Compliance with the County's Defaulted Property Tax Reduction Program LACC 2.206 Certifies Compliance?
+Yes No If No, identify exemption: Click or tap here to enter text.